asqwerty666/asqwerty666/README.md

  - *20220316*

 I put an array into a hash, so I was dropping half of data.
 I needed to review the libraries looking for the output of functions.
-Yes it painful but you need to doc all your functions.
+Yes it's painful but you need to doc all your functions.
 I don't have enough time to maintain everything properly. 😢

 ---